56TH INAUGURAL CEREMONIES

 MUSICAL SELECTION

-Yo-Yo Ma, Anthony McGill,
+performed by Yo-Yo Ma, Anthony McGill,

-Gabriela Montero, Itzhak Perlman;
+Gabriela Montero, Itzhak Perlman

 [